ecilasun/catnip/INSTRUCTION_SET.md

 ```

-### ST.W [rA], rB / ST.B [rA], rB
+### ST.D [rA], rB / ST.W [rA], rB / ST.B [rA], rB
-Stores the 16 bit value in register rB at memory pointed by rA register.
-For `ST.B` instrucion, the byte value at the memory address is copied to the lower 8 bits of the register rA.
+Stores the 32/16 or 8 bit value in register rB at memory pointed by rA register.

 ### LD.W rA, [rB] / LD.B rA, [rB]
 Stores the 16 bit value at memory pointed by rB to register rA.
-For `LD.B` instruction, based on the last bit of the address in rB, it loads the 8 bits at the address in rB to the register rA.

 ### CP.W rA, rB / CP.B rA, rB
 Stores the 16 bit value of register rB in register rA.
 For `CP.B`, only the lower 8 bits are copied across registers.
 For example: